Cold Storage: The Basics

 Hospitals and research institutions may make use of pharmaceutical-grade cold storage units.
 These units are equipped with extra features that make them ideal for biopharmaceuticals, blood, and certain vaccines.

 Preferred Cold Storage Service (3PL):

 As we discussed above, many companies that use cold storage have complex needs based on the nature of their products and the preferences of their end consumers.
 Those who choose to avoid the cost of an on-site facility will opt to use a custom or dedicated cold storage facility provided by a 3PL.

 Cold Storage Warehouse Logistics:

-With a cold storage facility over 32,000 square feet consisting of four separate coolers, Evo Logistics is able to monitor and store our customer’s temperature sensitive products in a state-of-the-art temperature controlled warehouse.
-Our facility is monitored and operates 24/7 to ensure our customers’ products are safe, maintained at the expected temperature, and are properly inspected through the Evo Quality Control Report.
+With a cold storage facility of over 32,000 square feet consisting of four separate coolers, Evo Logistics is able to monitor and store our customer’s temperature-sensitive products in a state-of-the-art temperature-controlled warehouse.
+Our facility is monitored and operates 24/7 to ensure our customers’ products are safe, maintained at the expected temperature, and properly inspected through the Evo Quality Control Report.

 We Provide The Following Cold Storage Services:

 Contact us today to see if Evo Logistics can help with your business’ cold storage warehouse and supply needs.